brainandforce/Electrum.jl/docs/src/types.md

 ## `CartesianAtomPosition` and `FractionalAtomPosition`

 These types are combinations of a `NamedAtom` and an `SVector`.
-A `CartesianAtomPosition` describes an atomic coordinate in the default length units (angstroms), and a `FractionalAtomPosition` describes an atomic coordinate with respect to a crystal lattice basis, which is not included with the coordinate.
+A `CartesianAtomPosition` describes an atomic coordinate in the default length units (bohr), and a `FractionalAtomPosition` describes an atomic coordinate with respect to a crystal lattice basis, which is not included with the coordinate.

 ## `AtomList` and `PeriodicAtomList`